 Florida abortion rights at stake, state Supreme Court takes up challenge to GOP-led restrictions

-TALLAHASSEE - The fate of abortion rights in Florida will be at stake Friday morning when the state Supreme Court is expected to take up a challenge to a law banning the procedure in most cases after 15 weeks of pregnancy, which will determine whether an even stricter six-week ban signed by Republican Gov. Ron DeSantis can take effect.
+TALLAHASSEE - The fate of abortion rights in Florida was at stake Friday morning as the state Supreme Court took up a challenge to a law banning the procedure in most cases after 15 weeks of pregnancy, which will determine whether an even stricter six-week ban signed by Republican Gov. Ron DeSantis can take effect.

-The seven justices - including five conservatives appointed by DeSantis, a GOP candidate for president - are set to hear oral arguments in Tallahassee in the lawsuit brought by Planned Parenthood, the American Civil Liberties Union, and others.
+The seven justices - including five conservatives appointed by DeSantis, a GOP candidate for president - heard oral arguments in Tallahassee in the lawsuit brought by Planned Parenthood, the American Civil Liberties Union, and others.

-They claim the Florida Constitution's privacy clause for more than 40 years has explicitly protected a right to abortion in the state.
+They claimed the Florida Constitution's privacy clause for more than 40 years has explicitly protected a right to abortion in the state.

 "Plain text and historical context place beyond doubt that Florida's Privacy Clause protects against governmental interference in all aspects of a person's private life, including decisions about pregnancy," the plaintiffs say in court papers.